Aurum-App-xyz/Aurum/README.md

 ## How It Works

-1. User initiates a voice command to FRIEND AI assistant
+1. User initiates a voice command to OMI AI assistant
 2. Aurum prepares the transaction based on location and preferences
 3. User confirms the transaction details
 4. Aurum handles the crypto-to-fiat (or vice versa) conversion